Church of the Holy Sepulchre

 The 12th century “Round Church”, modelled on the 4th century Church of the Holy Sepulchre in Jerusalem after the first crusade in 1099, has stood as a witness to the Christian faith for nearly 900 years of Cambridge history.
 Over 20,000 visitors from all around the world walk through its doors each year.
 These visitors - tourists, students and residents - have the opportunity to encounter in various ways the role Christianity has played in Cambridge history.
 Internationally renowned as a seat of learning, research and scholarship, Cambridge has been a centre for new ideas, discoveries and movements that have influenced western culture for centuries.
 Focusing on Cambridge as it has both shaped and reflected western history, the Round Church seeks to introduce the community and visitors to the ways in which Christianity has been a foundational intellectual and moral dynamic.

-Since 2001, Christian Heritage has managed the Round Church as a thoughtful community serving Cambridge through the Round Church Visitor Centre, and since 2016, The Cambridge Scriptorium.
+Since 2001, Christian Heritage has managed the Round Church as a thoughtful community serving Cambridge through the Round Church Visitor Centre, and since 2016, The Round Church Scriptorium.
 Although we are in a church, we are not a church.
 Due to our history and ethos, often times we have been referred to as "L'ABRI in the city".

 Christian Heritage is a Registered Charity 1076750 - "Recovering the Past, Challenging the Present, Shaping the Future